heche-psb/fossiler/README.md

 Brenner, G.J.
 (1963).
 The spores and pollen of the Potomac Group of Maryland.
 Maryland Department of Geology, Mines and Water Resources, 27: 215.

 Brenner, G. J. and Bickoff, I. S. (1992).
 Palynology and Age of the Lower Cretaceous Basal Kurnub Group from the Coastal Plain to the Northern Negev of Israel.
 Palynology, 16: 137–185.

+C. Hoorn.
+(1993).
+Marine incursions and the influence of Adean tectonics on the Miocene depositional history of northwestern Amazonia: results of a palynostratigraphic study.
+Palaeogeography, Palaeoclimatology, Palaeoecology, 105: 267-309.

 Crabtree, D. R. (1987).
 Angiosperms of the Northern Rocky Mountains: Albian to Campanian (Cretaceous) Megafossil Floras.
 Annals of the Missouri Botanical Garden, 74(4): 707–747.